Alicia Keys: 2019–2022: Alicia, Keys and authorship

 On January 15, 2019, Alicia Keys was announced as the host of the 61st Annual Grammy Awards.
 When Keys hosted the event on February 10, 2019, it became the first time a woman hosted the show in 14 years.
 Keys performed at Pride Live's Stonewall Day Concert on June 28, 2019.
 Later Keys was announced as the buyer of the "Razor House" in the La Jolla community of San Diego, California.
 In September 2019, Keys released a new single, "Show Me Love", with Miguel.
-The accompanying music video starred actors Michael B. Jordan and Zoe Saldana.
+The accompanying music video starred actors Michael B. Jordan and Zoe Saldaña.
 The song was released on September 24, 2019, as the first single from Keys's upcoming seventh studio album.
 The song was a commercial success on US Urban music charts and became Keys's first song to reach the Billboard Hot 100 since "Girl on Fire" in 2012; peaking at number 90 on November 22, 2019.
 This success extended her record as the artist with the most number one singles on the Adult R&B Songs chart; reigning for five consecutive weeks.
 It was followed by the release of the single "Time Machine" in November 2019.
 The music video for "Time Machine" was released the same month and noted for its retro roller rink setting and vibes.
 In December 2019, Keys was awarded the American Express Impact Award for her efforts to foster female artist growth and provide them with new opportunities through the non-profit she co-founded the year before and developed in 2019 named She Is the Music.
 Keys received the award at the 14th Annual Women in Music Billboard event on December 12, 2019.

 On January 26, 2020, Alicia Keys hosted the 62nd Annual Grammy Awards for the second year in a row as announced on November 14, 2019.
 In addition to hosting the event, Keys performed multiple times, including a tribute with Boyz II Men to basketball star Kobe Bryant, who died in a helicopter crash earlier that same day.
 Keys also performed her new song "Underdog" with Brittany Howard backing the performance on acoustic guitar.
-Keys's seventh studio album Alicia was originally scheduled to be released on May 15, 2020, but then got postponed to September 18, 2020, due to the COVID-19 pandemic.
+On January 29, 2020, Keys signed with Roc Nation, where she is managed by the company's CEO and co-founder, Desiree Perez.
+Keys' seventh studio album Alicia was originally scheduled to be released on May 15, 2020, but then got postponed to September 18, 2020, due to the COVID-19 pandemic.
 It debuted at number four on the Billboard 200 in its first week and became Keys's eighth top-10 record in the US and won the Grammy Award for Best Immersive Audio Album at the 2022 Grammy Awards.
 On October 29, 2020, Keys released "A Beautiful Noise" with Brandi Carlile to encourage Americans to get out and vote.
 It was also included on the digital reissue of Keys's seventh studio album Alicia that was released on December 18, 2020.